chingjubb/minesweeper/README.md

 `npm run start`

-open http://localhost:3000/ in your browser
+open http://localhost:3000/ in your browser to start playing the game

 `npm run test` to run tests